AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 ### Returns
 The Topic object that was created

+## `Update Topic`
-## Update an existing Topic.
+Update an existing Topic.
 Only the name and description can be updated.

 ### Request
 ``PUT api/v1/tenants/{tenantId}/namespaces/{namespaceId}/topics/{topicId}``